 I said goodbye to my life in New York City and started my RTW 9 months in advance and with less money saved than expected.
 I left with $16,000 in the bank, with credit card debt, and with student loans on my name.
 Yup, I have those too…

-The $16K I left with were not just for traveling, they were also used responsibly to cover the monthly payments on any debt I had at the moment (and still have).
+The $16K I left with was not just for traveling, they were also used responsibly to cover the monthly payments on any debt I had at the moment (and still have).
 But, the show must go on!

 October to December

 Countries: Puerto Rico, Belize, Guatemala, USA, Mexico

 I admit that these three months were comfortable money-wise since the collaboration with the BTB helped me tremendously, and travel in the US and PR is very cheap for me thanks to family and friends.

 Countries: Israel, Thailand, Cambodia, Malaysia, Singapore, and Indonesia